 The number “1” is the best rating you can get.
 You want to aim for this credit rating on all your accounts.
 It indicates that you pay your accounts on time (within 30 days of the billing date).
 The more accounts with a credit rating of 1 that appear on your credit report, the better.
-It will go a long way in helping you achieve a good credit score.

-- “4” means you’ve made a payment that’s between 90 and 119 days late.
+- “4” means there was a payment that was between 90 and 119 days late.

-- “7” means that you’re making payments under a consumer proposal, consolidation order, orderly of debts or a debt management program with a credit counselling firm.
+- “7” means that you’re making payments under a consumer proposal, consolidation order, orderly of debts, or a debt management program with a credit counselling firm.

 - “8” means that the lender is attempting to repossess your assets to recover the money you owe.

 - “9” means that the debt has been written off as “bad debt,” it has been sent to collections or you’ve filed for bankruptcy.